otnt/otnt.github.io/_posts/2016-02-14-Secure-Threats-Buffer-Overflow-Attack-Level-0.markdown

 layout:     post
 title:      "Secure Threats -- Buffer Overflow Attack -- Level 0"
 subtitle:   "Your first hacking attack"
+post-date:       2016-02-14 14:38
-date:       2016-02-14 14:38
+update-date:       2016-02-14 14:38
-author:     "Pufan Jiang"
-header-img: "img/post-bg.jpg"
 tags:
     - Buffer Overflow
     - Secure
 ---

+> TL;DR
+>
-This is a short series about secure system.
-The goal is to show readers that our software system is far from robust and safe, and hopefully you would keep this in mind.
-(We are all that easy to overlook security problems.)
+> This series is about secure system.
+Our software system is far from robust and safe.
+>

-This first several posts talk about a basic yet highly prevalent attack/hack solution to a software system that seems robust at first glance.
-This is called Buffer Overflow.
+> This post talks about a basic attack, namely Buffer Overflow, that could shoot down a software system which seems robust at first glance.

 **Pre-requisite**
 The first pre-requisite is quite easy to catch up, but the second and third ones are fundamental pre knowledge.